Mapping post-fire surviving trees

 Trees that initially survive the fire – but that sustained injuries – may ultimately die in the following years, with implications for their value as seed sources.
 The presence of drought before and/or after fire may affect the prevalence of fire refugia and delayed mortality.

-We are using higher-resolution imagery data sources (e.g. Sentinel-2) and building new algorithms to understand the prevalence and spectral signatures of small fire refugia and delayed mortality.
-The work, which focuses on recent large wildfires in the western US, also involves tailored collection of ground-based reference data for calibration and validation of the remote sensing algorithms.
-In addition to addressing ecological questions related to fire mortality and seed source availability, the work will help refine best-practices in use of Landsat vs. alternative imagery data sources for characterizing fire severity and post-fire conditions.
+We have developed models that use higher-resolution imagery data sources (e.g. Sentinel-2) to understand the prevalence and spectral signatures of small fire refugia and have published this work.
+The work, which focused on recent large wildfires in California, also involved tailored collection of ground-based reference data for calibration and validation of the remote sensing algorithms.
+We are now using these methods to quantify the extent of delayed mortality over five years following fire, as well as the potential for trees that appear dead initially to green back up.
+In addition to addressing ecological questions related to fire mortality and seed source availability, the work is helping to refine best-practices in use of satellite imagery for characterizing fire severity and post-fire conditions.